Project Name: Sludge Drying Beds at SC-SWO

 Project Location: Sarasota County, FL

 In Florida, the Sarasota County – Solid Waste Operations Division (SC-SW0) had a problem with their mixed-media, vacuum sludge-drying beds which are used to dewater chemically oxidized septage sludge.
-The material used for the fixed media would deteriorate under constant use and replacement was very expensive.
+The material used for the fixed media would deteriorate under constant use and the replacement was very expensive.
 The SC-SW0 preferred to continue its practice of running a small tractor onto the drying bed to remove the sludge, keeping labor, and time for cleaning and sludge removal to a minimum.
-However, a solution had to be found that would allow the SC-SW0 to operate their small tractor on top of the sand filter bed and use a front load bucket to remove the sludge.
+However, a solution had to be found that would allow the SC-SW0 to operate their small tractor on top of the sand filter bed and use a front-load bucket to remove the sludge.

 Through experimental work done at SC-SWO, ordinary DOT specification filtration sand proved just as effective as the more costly and much finer filtration material supplied for filter beds.
 However, unless the GEOWEB cellular confinement system is used, the DOT filter sand will not support an end loader on top of the filter bed for neither construction nor sludge removal and maintenance operations.
 The cost of this system was $6,000 for the 1,700-sq ft bed.

 Since installing the GEOWEB system, cleanup operations have been extensively improved, even beyond that of the original fixed-media filter bed.
 This new system allows the SC-SW0 to load and clean a 1,700-sq ft drying bed in 48 hours under normal conditions rather than the several days required for the original system.
 The sludge removal operation occurs on an average of every three days.
-Use of DOT specification sand versus the original fixed-media system reduced the cost of replacing the filtration medium from $208,000 to less than $12,000 for two 1,700-sq ft beds.
-The per square-foot cost was reduced from $61.00 per sq ft to $3.53 per sq ft.
+The use of DOT specification sand versus the original fixed-media system reduced the cost of replacing the filtration medium from $208,000 to less than $12,000 for two 1,700-sq ft beds.
+The per-square-foot cost was reduced from $61.00 per sq ft to $3.53 per sq ft.
 Through this system, SC-SW0 has reduced its total maintenance costs by more than 50 percent.